Matthew 2: 1-12

 - More regularly taking my spiritual compass bearings

-PS the big challenge we talked about at one our meetings last week was the realisation it was Herod, calling his advisors together, who may well have given the Magi the Bethlehem info (3-5)!
+PS the big challenge we talked about at one our meetings recently was the realisation that it was Herod, calling his advisors together, who may well have given the Magi the Bethlehem info (3-5)!